 The allowance for loan losses is established as losses are estimated to have occurred through a provision for loan losses charged to income.
 Loan losses are charged against the allowance when management believes the uncollectibility of a loan balance is confirmed.
 There is also a general or "collective" portion of the total allowance for loan losses that is assigned to each loan based on the Foundation's internal risk rating process.
-See Note 3 for specifics on the collective and individual portion of the allowance for loan losses is evaluated on a regular basis by management and is based upon management's periodic review of the collectibility of the loans in light of historical experience, the nature and volume of the loan portfolio, adverse situations that may affect the borrower's ability to repay, estimated value of any underlying collateral, and prevailing economic conditions.
+See Note 3 for specifics on the collective and individual portion of the allowance for loan losses.
+Subsequent recoveries, if any, are credited to the allowance.
+The allowance for loan losses is evaluated on a regular basis by management and is based upon management's periodic review of the collectibility of the loans in light of historical experience, the nature and volume of the loan portfolio, adverse situations that may affect the borrower's ability to repay, estimated value of any underlying collateral, and prevailing economic conditions.
 This evaluation is inherently subjective as it requires estimates that are susceptible to significant revision as more information becomes available.